7X expands ‘ADEED’ to strengthen UAE’s supply chain continuity

 PHOTO

-- Tariq Al Wahedi: Supporting supply chain continuity now demands a higher level of cross-entity integration as well as more effective links between need and execution capability.
+ABU DHABI - 7X, the leading group in trade, transport, and logistics, has expanded its support scope enabled by ADEED, the UAE Supply Chain Support Platform, to include a broader ecosystem of partners and service providers across the UAE, following the platform’s successful launch in Abu Dhabi.

+This step marks a unified effort towards strengthening supply chain continuity, facilitating trade flows, and enhancing the readiness of the economic system to keep pace with rapidly evolving operational and economic variables.

-- Expanding the platform's partner ecosystem to include over 30 new entities across express delivery companies, transport firms, logistics providers, and entities linked to trade and supply chain ecosystems.
+The platform’s partner ecosystem has been expanded to include over 30 new entities, including express delivery companies, transport firms, logistics providers, and other relevant entities linked to the trade and supply chain ecosystem.

-- Rate of request closures or appropriate track directions reaching 100 per cent.

-- Launching ADEED Radar, the operational AI layer for real-time monitoring of trade flow and supply chain indicators.

 Tariq Al Wahedi, Group CEO of 7X, said: “ADEED’s success is a landmark milestone in our journey towards building an integrated national system which can support UAE supply chains by offering a unified channel, ensuring clarity of demand, speed of coordination, and response efficiency.
 This further reflects our firm belief that enabling supply chain continuity is no longer just about delivering logistics services in their conventional form – it now demands a higher level of integration across entities and a more effective link between need and execution capacity.”